-Our laboratory is focused in two areas of Pharmacology and Therapeutics including Sensory Neuropharmacology and Cardiovascular Pharmacology with work in both the heart and olfactory systems.
+Our laboratory is focused in two areas of Pharmacology and Therapeutics, including sensory Neuropharmacology and cardiovascular Pharmacology, with work in both the heart and olfactory systems:

-In the cardiovascular system, projects in our laboratory are focused on the identification of novel targets for the treatment of cardiac arrhythmias.
-In particular, we are interested in therapies for atrial fibrillation, which is the most common cardiac arrhythmia affecting more than 2 million Americans.
+- In relation to the cardiovascular system, projects in our laboratory are focused on the identification of novel targets for the treatment of cardiac arrhythmias.
+In particular, we are interested in therapies for atrial fibrillation, which is the most common cardiac arrhythmia, affecting more than 2 million Americans.
 This electrical instability in the human heart can occur through a primary genetic defect in ion channel function or an acquired disorder attributable to ion channel dysregulation.
 We are interested in the regulation of voltage-gated potassium (Kv) channels that are vital for atrial repolarization in the human heart.
-Work in our laboratory is devoted to understanding the details of Kv channel regulation, trafficking, and pharmacological modulation and how this is all integrated into the broader context of normal cardiomyocyte signaling and the pathogenesis of disease.
+Work in our laboratory is devoted to understanding the details of Kv channel regulation, trafficking, and pharmacological modulation and to learning how this is all integrated into the broader context of normal cardiomyocyte signaling and the pathogenesis of disease.

 - Uytingco CR, Green WW, Martens JR. Olfactory loss and dysfunction in ciliopathies: Molecular mechanisms and potential therapies.
 Curr Med Chem.
 2018 Jan 4. doi: 10.2174/0929867325666180105102447.